mageed/libr559d/README.md

 - What are the different steps you will take to ensure success of the project?
 What are the smaller segments of which the bigger intelligence task is composed?
 And how will you conduct each small task?
 - How does the work bread down and what each member of the team be contributing?
 - Timeline for completing the project, including goals for each segment.

-**Poster**
-Each team will prepare a poster to present their final project to the class.
-Each student is required to participate in the poster preparation and the poster session.
-Your poster should first motivate your work, explaining its significance and audience, and how it compares to previous research.
-The team should then explain the various steps the work involved and the final outcome and its functionality.
-More details about scheduling and poster session place will be provided and discussed toward the end of the semester.

 **Final Report/Paper (4000-6000 words)**
 The final deliverable should include: